 My name is Isaac Khor, and I’ve been writing software, both big and small, since 2012.
 I have experience in most major areas of software engineering, from embedded programming, time-sensitive networking, and kernel hacking.

-I am currently interested in pursuing a PhD in systems; my research interest lies mainly in distributed and operating systems, specifically in unikernels, edge computing, containerisation, fault tolerant systems, and virtualisation.
+I am currently pursuing a PhD in systems.
+My research interest lies mainly in distributed and operating systems, specifically in unikernels, edge computing, containerisation, fault tolerant systems, virtualisation, and storage systems.

 - 2019-2021: System Administrator, Clark University

 - Summer 2019: Software Engineering Intern, Intel Malaysia